 Each job description entry should tell the hiring manager exactly what you did at your previous or current employer, to give them a complete picture of your employment history.

 How to write a job description on your resume

-Now that you know what a job description is, here’s how to write one correctly on your resume:
+Now that Eva has explained what a job description is and how to write one, here’s more information on writing them effectively:

 1. Begin by listing basic details about your job

 Every job description should include the following information: